Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/azure/README.md

 - _kafka-connector_:

-  - Definition of new environment variables to configure remote endpoint, credentials, and topic name in the `adapters.xml` through the _variable-expansion_ feature of Lightstreamer:
+  - Definition of new environment variables to configure remote endpoint and credentials in the `adapters.xml` through the _variable-expansion_ feature of Lightstreamer:

     ```yaml
     ...